AMERICAN INN OF COURT HANDBOOK

 Chief Justice Burger, former Solicitor General Rex Lee, and Senior United States District Judge A. Sherman Christensen founded the first American Inn of Court in 1980.
 The Inn was affiliated with the J. Reuben Clark School of Law at Brigham Young University in Provo, Utah.
 The number of Inns increased slowly at first, but the growth of the movement began to accelerate in 1985 with the creation of the American Inns of Court Foundation.

 The Hamilton Burnett AIC, Tennessee’s first American Inn of Court, was founded in 1988 in Knoxville.
 The Harry Phillips AIC, Tennessee’s second Inn, was formed in 1990.
-Since then, seven other Inns have been formed in Tennessee — The Leo Bearman, Sr. AIC in Memphis in 1995; The Tennessee John Marshall AIC in Franklin in 1997; The Andrew Jackson AIC in Murfreesboro in 1998; The Justices Ray L. Brock,Jr.-Robert E. Cooper AIC in Chattanooga in 2001; The Howell Edmunds Jackson AIC in Jackson in 2010; The Belmont University College of Law AIC in 2011; and Tennessee’s newest Inn, The Memphis ADR AIC.
+Since then, eight other Inns have been formed in Tennessee — The Leo Bearman, Sr. AIC in Memphis in 1995; The Tennessee John Marshall AIC in Franklin in 1997; The Andrew Jackson AIC in Murfreesboro in 1998; The Justices Ray L. Brock,Jr.-Robert E. Cooper AIC in Chattanooga in 2001; The Howell Edmunds Jackson AIC in Jackson in 2010; The Belmont University College of Law AIC in 2011; The Memphis ADR AIC; and Tennessee’s newest Inn, The Nashville Entertainment and IP Law AIC in Nashville in 2021.

 Mission of the American Inns of Court